 Gail Orum-Alexander, who joined KGI January 2015, has spent the largest portion of her career focusing on advancing health professions education.
-On Jan.
-11, 2019, Orum-Alexander was named the Interim – Founding Dean Kathy Webster Chair of the KGI School of Pharmacy and Health Sciences (SPHS).
-Prior to that, she served as SPHS Associate Dean for Assessment and Faculty Development and Professor of Clinical and Administrative Sciences.
+She currently serves as SPHS Associate Dean of Academic Affairs.

 Before joining KGI, she spent seven years as the Dean of the College of Science and Health at Charles R. Drew University of Medicine and Science, where she was responsible for the development, implementation, and accreditation processes of such programs as Nursing, Pharmacy Technology, Physician Assistant, Public Health, and Radiologic Technology.